Medicaid expansion in New York

 Medicaid expansion history in NY

 In 2000, New York began implementing Family Health Plus, which was designed to insure up to 600,000 of the state’s low-income working adults.
-The state’s existing Medicaid program covered childless adults with incomes up to 50 percent of poverty level, and Family Health Plus expanded coverage up to 100 percent of poverty.
+The state’s existing Medicaid program covered childless adults with incomes up to 50 percent of the poverty level, and Family Health Plus expanded coverage up to 100 percent of poverty.
 For parents with dependent children, the existing eligibility rules allowed Medicaid coverage up to 75 percent of poverty level, and Family Health Plus increased that threshold to 150 percent.

 New York’s progressive stance on access to health care meant that much of the state’s low-income population was already eligible for Medicaid or Family Health Plus for many years prior to the ACA.
 It was a perfect fit for the state to accept the ACA’s provision to utilize federal funding to expand Medicaid to everyone with incomes up to 138 percent of poverty.

 Who is eligible?

 Adults in New York with incomes up to 138 percent of poverty level are now eligible for Medicaid.
 Pregnant women and children under the age of one are eligible with an income of up to 218 percent of poverty level (for Medicaid eligibility determinations, a pregnant woman counts as two people for household income calculations).

 Children from age one to eighteen are eligible for Medicaid with a household income up to 149 percent of poverty, but the state also has separate CHIP (Children’s Health Insurance Program) coverage available for children with household incomes up to 400 percent of poverty level – the highest threshold in the country.